 Find and Install Skins

-Rainmeter’s own website recommends deviantArt, Customize.org, Lifehacker, Reddit and their own forums as places to find quality Rainmeter skins.
-Being a Redditor, I chose to visit r/Rainmeter to find what I was looking for.
-I searched for “Hotline Miami Clock,” and after a few links I found this skin, which you can see on my desktop:
+Rainmeter’s own website recommends deviantArt, Customize.org, Reddit and its own forums as places to find quality Rainmeter skins.
+Being a Redditor, I choose to visit r/Rainmeter to find what I’m looking for.

 After you’ve done this, it’s time to start using your skins.